 Human beings come in all sizes and shapes.
 Likewise, noses come in all sizes and shapes and may have certain features that are particular to their ethnic group.

 Understand that skin thickness and skin color is often reflective of one’s ancestry.
-There is a major difference between the thin, light-colored skin of a person who hails from England or Scotland or Finland versus the thick, heavier, darker skin of someone whose family migrated from Southern Italy or the Middle East.
-There are consequences of both – good and bad – that the surgeon must have experience dealing with.
-Ethnic rhinoplasty is no place for amateur cosmetic plastic surgeons.
+There is a major difference between the thin, light-colored skin of a person who hails from England, Scotland or Finland versus the thick, heavier, darker skin of someone whose family migrated from Southern Italy or the Middle East.
+There are consequences, both good and bad, with which the surgeon must have experience.
+Ethnic rhinoplasty is no place for amateur rhinoplasty surgeons.

 Likewise, the consistency of the cartilage and thickness of the bone is often related to one’s ethnicity.
 Some people, particularly Asian and Hispanic people, tend to have softer cartilages.

-So, it is important to understand one’s ethnicity and what role that may have on the outcome.
+So, it is important to understand one’s ethnicity and what role it may have on the outcome.
 Ask your doctor what the prospects are for success and what he sees as some of the challenges that may be involved.
 Most importantly, inquire how much experience the cosmetic plastic surgeon has with ethnic noses.
-The most narrowly-focused offices, the superspecialist practices will most likely serve you best.
+The most narrowly focused offices, the superspecialist practices, will most likely serve you best.

 The best barometer of the doctor’s talent is his before and after album.
 You need to see the doctor’s style and taste and when you review the albums, you should encounter many photographic examples where some patients had the very changes that parallel your particular needs.